Sv443/geniURL/README.md

 >
 > **Parameters:**
 > `?q=search%20query` (required)
-> This parameter should contain both song and artist name(s) if possible (order doesn't matter, separate with a whitespace).
+> This parameter should contain both the song and artist name (for best result artist name should come first, separate with a whitespace).
-> Sometimes the song name alone might be enough but the results may vary.
+> Sometimes the song name alone might be enough but the results vary greatly.
-> If the search query contains special characters, they need to be [percent/URL-encoded.](https://en.wikipedia.org/wiki/Percent-encoding)
+> Make sure the search query is [percent/URL-encoded.](https://en.wikipedia.org/wiki/Percent-encoding)
 >
 > `?format=json/xml` (optional)
 > Use this parameter to change the response format from the default (`json`) to `xml`